chouiin/chouiin/README.md

 Skilled in **data analysis**, **system design**, and using **information technology** to solve real-world, cross-disciplinary problems.

-A **proactive problem solver** who enjoys turning ideas into practical solutions.
+**Problem solver** who enjoys turning ideas into practical solutions.
-A **team player** with strong communication and collaboration skills.
+**Team worker** with strong communication and collaboration skills.
 Embracing a **growth mindset**, always eager to learn and take on new challenges.

 ---